 Is alcohol healthy in anyway?
 It is the question many have been asking themselves.
 Others love alcohol but feel guilty because of their religious affiliation.
 The simple answer to the above question is yes.
-Alcohol can be very important for your health and this we will attempt to prove based on research and using scriptures based in the Holy Bible.
+Alcohol can be very important for your health and this we will attempt to prove based on research.
 But don’t get excited too quick, “excess of anything they say is a disease”.
 The key is to know when not to exceed your boundary.
 Lets first begin by defining what exactly alcohol is.

 What is alcohol?